STMicroelectronics/stm32ai-modelzoo/audio_event_detection/scripts/deployment/README.md

 To deploy the model in **B-U585I-IOT02A** board, we will use *STM32Cube.AI* to convert the model into optimized C code and *STM32CubeIDE* to build the C application and flash the board.

+Please note that there are two different versions of the Getting Started, with two different licences.
+The [FreeRTOS](../../getting_started/freertos/) version has an open-source BSD3 license, while the [ThreadX](../../getting_started/threadx/) does not.
+There is no difference in terms of model performance (accuracy) between both versions.

 These steps will be done automatically by configuring the **stm32ai** section in **[user_config.yaml](user_config.yaml)** as the following:

 ```python